gardener-attic/gardener-extensions/controllers/provider-azure/docs/usage-as-end-user.md

 Via the `.zoned` boolean you can tell whether you want to use Azure availability zones or not.
 If you don't use zones then an availability set will be created and only basic load balancers will be used.
 Zoned clusters use standard load balancers.

+In the `identity` section you can specify an [Azure user-assigned managed identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview#how-does-the-managed-identities-for-azure-resources-work) which should be attached to all cluster worker machines.
+With `identity.name` you can specify the name of the identity and with `identity.resourceGroupName` you can specify the resource group which contain the identity resource on Azure.
+Via the `identity.acrAccess` you can configure the worker machines to use the passed identity for pulling from an [Azure Container Registry (ACR)](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-intro).

 Currently, it's not yet possible to deploy into existing resource groups, but in the future it will.
 The `.resourceGroup.name` field will allow specifying the name of an already existing resource group that the shoot cluster and all infrastructure resources will be deployed to.